About Forever Family

 Issues relating to the American foster care crisis.

 These stories air on major broadcast television stations across Florida and North Carolina, and are crafted to engage and motivate the public to take action and get involved.

 To date, over $30 million in earned media time have been donated to Forever Family to raise awareness and help children and teens in foster care.
 The organization’s efforts have generated thousands of viewer inquiries, resulting in hundreds of adoptions, new foster families and community volunteers.
 In addition, viewers have donated more than $1,000,000 in cash, goods and services directly to foster children, adoptive families and teens aging out of the foster care system.

 Founder and CEO Gia Tutalo-Mote started out as a volunteer in an emergency shelter where she’d read and play with children.
 What she experienced stayed with her and eventually led to the creation of Forever Family.

-An Emmy award-winning television producer and reporter, host of Forever Family on NBC 6, ABC 7 and NBC 2, and guest on radio and national television programs, Gia oversees all aspects of the organization.
+An Emmy award-winning television producer and reporter, host of Forever Family on NBC 6, ABC 7 and NBC 2, and guest on radio and television programs, Gia oversees all aspects of the organization.

 Her passion for building awareness, helping foster kids find families and assisting those who age out of foster care, led Forever Family to grow from a small grassroots initiative on Miami’s NBC 6 to a multi-station initiative on ABC, CBS, NBC and FOX affiliates throughout Florida and North Carolina.